March 18, 2026

 The biggest hidden factor in your close rate isn't your pitch — it's how much authority you've established before the call even starts.
 Prospects who find you through your content, who've been reading your LinkedIn posts, who've seen your case studies — they come into calls already half-convinced.

 Tools like Ciela AI are built specifically for this.
-Ciela creates a clone of your voice and generates daily LinkedIn content that demonstrates your expertise, attracts the exact clients you want to work with, and warms them up before they ever get on a sales call.
+Ciela is an all-in-one sales platform that creates a clone of your voice, generates daily content that demonstrates your expertise, and runs multi-channel outreach across LinkedIn and email to attract the exact clients you want to work with.
 By the time a Ciela-sourced lead books a call, they already trust you — which means shorter discovery calls, less price resistance, and a dramatically higher close rate.

 Qualification: Only Pitch People Who Can Buy